Bakkoush/10_health_33751418/README.md

 6. AI Declaration

-AI tools, including ChatGPT, were used to assist in generating explanations, clarifying code behaviour, writing documentation, and helping structure parts of the assignment.
+AI tools, including ChatGPT, were used to assist in generating explanations, clarifying code behaviour, and helping structure parts of the assignment.
-All coding and final design decisions were performed by the student, and AI assistance was used only for support and improvement, not full automation.
+All coding and final design decisions were performed by myself, and AI assistance was used only for support and improvement, not full automation.